standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 The No-Profile (`NP`) tag instructs SHR-CLI to NOT profile a class, and therefore, exclude it from the list of profiles.

 > In clinical models, classes frequently reference other classes.
-A laboratory result may reference a patient, a specimen, a device, etc. In turn, the specimen could reference a procedure, the procedure its location, the device its manufacturer, etc. There could be large network of indirectly-required classes that extend well beyond the intended scope of the IG.
-If any of these classes have models, then by default, SHR-CLI will create profiles for them, and bring those profiles into the IG.
+A laboratory result may reference a patient, a specimen, a device, etc. In turn, the specimen could reference a procedure, the procedure its location, the device its manufacturer, etc. There could be large network of directly- and indirectly-required classes that extend well beyond the intended scope of the IG.
+If any of these classes have differentials with respect to the resources they are mapped to, then by default, SHR-CLI will create profiles for them, and bring those profiles into the IG.
 The `NP` flag is a way to put boundaries around your IG.

 Because dependencies can be hard to predict, a good way to determine which classes should be designated with an `NP` flag is to generate the IG, then go to the `out/fhir/profiles` directory to see the complete list of profiles generated.
 If any profiles in that directory are extraneous to the purpose of the IG, go back to the CP and apply the `NP` flag to the corresponding class.